 Example: where do you need square roots?

-As an example, let's say your students wonder, "Why do I need to know how to calculate the square root of a number?
-Are square roots really needed in life outside of math class?"
+Let's say your students wonder, "Why do I need to know how to calculate the square root of a number?
+Are square roots really needed in real life outside of math class?"

-Here is one idea of how to show students one important real-life application of square root AND at the same time let them ponder where math is needed (and hopefully pique their interest into math problems in general).
-This lesson plan will work best when you have already taught the concept of square root but have not yet touched on the Pythagorean theorem.
+Here is one idea that showcases an important real-life application of square roots and at the same time lets students ponder where math is needed.
+This idea will work best after you have already taught the concept of square roots but have not yet touched on the Pythagorean theorem.

 - Draw a square on board or paper, and draw one diagonal into it.
 Make the sides of the square to be, say, 5 units.
 Then make the picture to be a right triangle by wiping out the two sides of square.
 Then ask students how to find the length of the longest side of the triangle.

-The students probably can't find the length if they haven't yet studied Pythagorean theorem.
-But that is part of the "game".
+The students probably can't find the length if they haven't studied the Pythagorean theorem yet — but that is part of the "game".
 Have you ever seen an advertisement where you couldn't tell what they were advertising?
-Then, later, in a few weeks the ad would change and reveal what it was all about.
-It makes you curious, doesn't it?
+Then, in a few weeks the ad would change and reveal what it was all about.
+It makes you curious.

-So, try to let them think about it for a few minutes and not tell them the answer.
+So, let them think about it for a few minutes (don't tell them the answer at first).
 Hopefully it will pique their interest.
-Soon you will probably study the Pythagorean theorem anyway, since it often follows square root in the curriculum.
+Soon you will probably study the Pythagorean theorem anyway, since it often follows square roots in the curriculum.

 - Then go on to the question: In what occupations or situations would you need to find the longest side of a right triangle if you know the two other sides?
 This can get them involved!

-One time I observed people who needed to measure and mark on the ground where a building would go.
-Well, they had the sides marked, and they had a tape measure to measure the diagonals, and they asked ME what the measure should be, because they couldn't quite remember how to do it.
-This diagonal check is to ensure that the building is really going to be a rectangle and not a parallelogram.
-It is not easy to be sure that you have really drawn the two sides in a right angle.
+One time I observed construction people who were measuring and marking on the ground where a building would go.
+They had the sides marked, and they had a tape measure to measure the diagonals, and they asked ME what the measure should be, because they couldn't quite remember how to do it.
+This diagonal check is to ensure that the building is really going to be a rectangle and not a trapezoid or some other shape.

-Now, beyond this simple example, you need to understand the CONCEPT of square root in order to understand other math concepts.
-Studying math is like building a block wall or a building: you need the blocks on the lower part so you can build on them, and if you leave holes in your building, you can't build on the hole.
+Now, beyond this simple example, students need to understand the CONCEPT of a square root in order to understand other math concepts.
+Studying math is like building a block wall or a building: you need the blocks on the lower part so you can build on them, and if you leave holes, you can't build on the hole.